wp-plugins/squirrly-seo/readme.txt

 = 5.1.3 =
 * Fixed the Open Graph for Locale en_CA
 * Fixed the sitemap_pages.xml for loading slow when looking over videos
-* Fixed the favicon.ico for non multisites
+* Fixed the favicon.ico for non multisite wordpress

 = 5.1.2 =
 * Added new features in Open Graph for the Posts/Pages